 Sounds intriguing, right?

-The men in my husband’s family have walked right out of the Wild West.
+I have many friends and neighbors who have walked right out of the Wild West.

 They aren’t cowboys, per se, but they love everything about West Texas, tumbleweeds and cactus included.